oye-ahmad/Testing/README.md

 So the ROS2 node will fly all the three drones simultaneously

 I have now instantiated the MAVROS commands for all the three drones

+And write a node code for their fly